Manufacturing Data Ingestion and Preprocessing for SPC Automation

 raise RuntimeError(f"Schema violation: {e}") from e

-Temporal Alignment & Rational Subgrouping
+Temporal Alignment and Rational Subgrouping

 Multi-station machining and assembly lines produce asynchronous data streams that rarely share identical sampling intervals.
-A torque wrench reading at Station 3 may trigger milliseconds after a vision system pass/fail flag at Station 2.
-Direct concatenation of these streams introduces temporal misalignment that corrupts subgroup formation and violates fundamental SPC assumptions.
-Engineers must implement deterministic resampling and constrained forward/backward fill strategies that respect physical process boundaries.
-Proper Time-Series Alignment for Multi-Station Lines relies on event-driven windowing rather than fixed-interval aggregation, ensuring that control chart subgroups reflect actual process states rather than arbitrary clock ticks.
-This alignment is critical for accurate X-bar/R and EWMA chart generation across complex routing sequences.
+A torque wrench reading at Station 3 may trigger milliseconds after a vision system pass/fail at Station 2.
+Direct concatenation of these streams introduces temporal misalignment that corrupts subgroup formation and violates SPC independence assumptions.

-Handling Missing Values & Imputation Constraints
+Handling Missing Values and Imputation Constraints

-Outlier Detection & Noise Filtering
+Outlier Detection and Noise Filtering

-Batch Validation & Pipeline Integrity
+Batch Validation and Pipeline Integrity

-Memory Optimization & Scalable Processing
+Memory Optimization and Scalable Processing

 Conclusion